cecivale/cov-europe-bdmm-prime/analyses/201030_europe3_specs.md

 **STATUS**: Finished

-Analysis with same specifications than Sarah BDMM-prime analysis `2020-05-18_european_origins` (the one from the paper *Sarah Nadeau et al. doi:10.1101/2020.06.10.20127738*) but adding a deme for Spain, using China instead of only Hubei sequences,  trajectory logger BDMM-Prime and an extended sequence dataset **subsampled according to the number of covid cases or deaths in the deme (europeC).**
+Analysis with same specifications than Sarah BDMM-prime analysis `2020-05-18_european_origins` (the one from the paper *Sarah Nadeau et al. doi:10.1101/2020.06.10.20127738*) but adding a deme for Spain, **using China instead of only Hubei sequences**,  trajectory logger BDMM-Prime and an extended sequence dataset **subsampled according to the number of covid cases or deaths in the deme (europeC).**

 ## Preprocessing